Stockton Heath: Schools

 The original LEA primary school of 1910 was demolished in October 2008, despite a strong campaign to retain it, after a new school had been built adjacent.
 There is also St Thomas C of E Primary School now located next to Alexandra Park.
 This was opened in 1974 and moved from its original site opposite St Thomas' Church.
 The original St Thomas' school was opened in 1833 and the building was eventually demolished (along with a late Victorian extension) in the late 1970s.
 On its site now stands a modern health centre.

 Geography and administration

 On the south side of the Manchester Ship Canal, Stockton Heath adjoins Appleton, Grappenhall and Walton.

 It typically takes between seven and ten minutes on the bus and about twenty-five to thirty-five minutes on foot to reach Warrington town centre.

 Political representation

-Stockton Heath forms part of the Warrington South parliamentary constituency which is represented in the House of Commons by Andy Carter (Con).
+Stockton Heath forms part of the Warrington South parliamentary constituency which is represented in the House of Commons by Sarah Hall (Labour) since July 2024.

 Stockton Heath is a multi-member ward within Warrington borough.
-It is served by two councillors, currently Celia Jordan (Liberal Democrat Party) and Laurence Murphy (Labour Party).
-At the most recent borough elections, Laurence Murphy was elected the first Labour councillor to represent Stockton Heath on Warrington Borough Council.
+As of May 2024 it is served by two Liberal Democrat councillors, Sharon Harris and Judith Wheeler.

 Stockton Heath is also served by a parish council, comprising seventeen members, including the two borough councillors.
 Part of its responsibility is to facilitate dialogue with Warrington Borough Council.